 The maximum amounts must be multiplied by the latest final equalization rate or special equalization rate (if the equalization rate is 100 or less) for the assessing unit in order to arrive at the appropriate maximum exemption for each assessment roll.
 New maximum exemptions must be computed annually.
 The maximum exempt amounts can change from year to year if there is a change in the equalization rate.
 The annual determination of the maximum exemption is discussed in more detail in a later section of this guide.

-The alternative veterans exemption is available to qualifying residential real property owned by veterans (or certain family members) who served during defined periods of war or under certain conditions and must have either (1) been honorably discharged or released from service or (2) received a letter from the NYS Division of Veterans’ Services (DVS) stating that the veteran now meets the character of discharge criteria for all of the benefits and services listed in the Restoration of Honor Act.
+The alternative veterans exemption is available to qualifying residential real property owned by veterans (or certain family members) who served during defined periods of war or under certain conditions and must have either (1) been honorably discharged or released from service or (2) received a letter from the NYS Department of Veterans’ Services (DVS) stating that the veteran now meets the character of discharge criteria for all of the benefits and services listed in the Restoration of Honor Act.

 A list of acceptable military records to prove honorable discharge is available at Acceptable military records for veterans' property tax exemption.